alexwlchan/alexwlchan.net/src/_posts/2018/2018-04-18-anti-social-media.md

 {%
-  slide_image
-  :deck => "anti_social_media",
-  :slide => 68,
+  slide_image2
+  filename="slide68.png"
-  :alt => "A screenshot of my Twitter bio, with the text “You are blocked from following @alexwlchan and viewing @alexwlchan’s Tweets” highlighted."
+  alt="A screenshot of my Twitter bio, with the text “You are blocked from following @alexwlchan and viewing @alexwlchan’s Tweets” highlighted."
 %}

 But notice -- the page is very explicit about this.